Paul Benedict: Film and TV work

 In the 1974 film The Front Page, Benedict appeared as Plunkett, the emissary of the governor.
-In Dino De Laurentiis' Mandingo (1975), he played a slave trader opposite James Mason and Perry King.
+In Dino De Laurentiis's Mandingo (1975), he played a slave trader opposite James Mason and Perry King.
 In the movie The Goodbye Girl (1977) starring Richard Dreyfuss and Marsha Mason, Benedict played the stage director of a production of Richard III in which Richard III was to be portrayed as a stereotypical gay man.
 He was the patiently eccentric butler in Dr. Necessiter's Gothic-castle apartment in The Man With Two Brains (1983), and had a short scene in the mockumentary This Is Spinal Tap (1984), playing Tucker Smitty Brown, the awkward hotel desk clerk who checks in the band.
 Called a "twisted old fruit" by the band's manager Ian, he replies, "I'm just as God made me, sir."

 In 1988, Benedict played Fairchild, Dudley Moore's butler in the movie Arthur 2: On the Rocks, the sequel to the hit 1981 film Arthur.
 That same year, in the film Cocktail, he portrayed a condescending business college professor.
 In the 1990 film The Freshman, he played a similar role, this time an NYU film school professor.
 In 1991, he starred in The Addams Family as the grouchy judge George Womack.
 He also made an appearance as the incorrectly assumed title character in the 1996 film Waiting for Guffman, another mockumentary involving many of the same writers and actors as This Is Spinal Tap.
-He also played Fay's father in the story of Rumpelstiltskin in the Between the Lions episode "Hay Day".
-He also appeared on the TV show a Different World, season 4 episode 8 as Mr. Ludlow.
+He played Fay's father in the story of Rumpelstiltskin in the Between the Lions episode "Hay Day" and appeared on the TV show a Different World, season 4 episode 8 as Mr. Ludlow.